maryal01/OctoScript/README.md

 Running Test Script:
     `./testall.sh`

-Validation of the Test :
+Validation of Tests:
-   The program compiles and runs appropriately if every test name followed by "OK" is printed to the stdout.
+   The program compiles and runs appropriately if every test name, followed by "OK," is printed to stdout.

 Description of tests: